GuarneFM/oed-week1/ActiveDirectoryDemo/readme.md

 # Notes

-Code presented is Windows platform dependent.
+- Code presented is Windows platform dependent.
 Under project properties suppression has been used rather than having Visual Studio present a warning on platform dependent.
+- Code belongs in a class project, we will do this.

 Under project properties